House vs. Hurricane: 2010–2013: Perspectives, Crooked Teeth and break up

 In January, House Vs. Hurricane signed with Australia's Shock Records and released their debut studio album, Perspectives, on 5 March 2010.

-In January 2011, the band posted Joey Fragione and Chris Dicker had left the band.
+In January 2011, the band posted Joey Fragione had left the band, and in October 2011, Chris Dicker had left the band.

 In December 2011, it was announced that Mclerie would become a permanent member of the band Antiskeptic, however, Mclerie would still remain a full member of House Vs. Hurricane.
 Speaking on his addition to Antiskeptic, vocalist Andrew Kitchen stated that, "we wouldn't even think of asking them (Mclerie and new bassist Tavis Wardlaw) to break off from either of their homes so to speak...
 I told Ryan that it was much much less of a commitment than House Vs Hurricane.
 We're not looking at getting back to the days of fifty gigs in a year, we're just looking at bringing it back to maybe ten or fifteen depending on what opportunities come up."

 In July 2012, the band's second studio album Crooked Teeth was released.
 The album peaked at number 20 on the ARIA Charts.
 At the AIR Awards of 2012, the album was nominated for Best Independent Hard Rock or Punk Album.

 On 11 June 2013, House vs. Hurricane announced that they were breaking up, and played their last show on 1 December 2013 in Adelaide.